-Getting Pricing Right has been added to your bookmarks.
+Getting Pricing Right has been saved

 It should be straightforward enough: Set prices according to the mathematics handed over by the pricing analytics team, and revenues will increase.
 Too often, intervening factors defeat the wisdom of the number crunchers, however, suggesting that pricing capabilities are something broader.